-The Compensation Committee generally seeks ways to limit the impact of Section 162(m).
-However, the Compensation Committee believes that the tax deduction limitation should not compromise our ability to establish and implement incentive programs that support the compensation objectives discussed above.
+The Compensation Committee believes that the tax deduction limitation should not compromise our ability to establish and implement incentive programs that support the compensation objectives discussed above.
 Accordingly, achieving these objectives and maintaining required flexibility in this regard may result in payments of compensation or grants of awards that are not deductible for federal income tax purposes.
+The Compensation Committee reserves the right to pay compensation that exceeds Section 162(m)'s deductibility limit.